 After four years of improvements, the Old Trails Museum opened in July 1989.
 The building was listed on the National Register of Historic Places in 2019 and as part of the Winslow Commercial Historic District in 1989.
 The original marble-faced counters, mosaic tile floor, and vault provide a historic backdrop for the museum’s exhibits and collections.

 To better focus on their town’s history, the Board of NCHS’s Winslow branch decided to form their own entity.
 They incorporated as the Winslow Historical Society (WHS) in 1997.
-A dedicated group of museum staff, Board members, and volunteers continue to improve the historic building and develop permanent and temporary exhibits that interpret Winslow’s diverse history.
+A dedicated group of museum staff, Board members, and volunteers continue to improve the historic building and develop exhibits that interpret Winslow’s diverse history.

 In 2009, the WHS Board opened the OTM Store, which specializes in regional Navajo and Hopi arts and crafts, books on local and regional history, and the museum’s annual historical calendar featuring images of Winslow’s history.